OUR TEAM

 Yudy holds a BA in Psychology from San Francisco State University and a Master of Science in Instructional Design and Technology from California State University Fullerton.
 She is also a certified Infant and Toddler Specialist from the Program for Infant and Toddler Care (PITC).
 With a teaching philosophy rooted in collaboration, inclusivity, and reflective practices, Yudy is dedicated to creating enriching learning experiences that honor and celebrate diversity.
 Her passion and expertise continue to inspire and elevate the standards of early childhood education, making a lasting impact on the communities she serves.

-Our instructional support team, consisting of passionate professionals, offers students the extra assistance required to excel both academically and professionally.
+Our Faculty Fellows, consisting of passionate professionals, offers students the extra assistance required to excel both academically and professionally.

 Jessica Phuong Hong, M.A.